envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step3.md

     server_name   one.example.com  www.one.example.com;
 </pre>

+Within Envoy, this is managed by Listeners.

 ## Envoy Listeners

-The most important aspect to start with Envoy Proxy is defining the listers.
-This is where we need to start creating our configuration file that defines how we want to run our envoy instance.
+The most important aspect of starting with Envoy Proxy is defining the listers.
+We need to start creating our configuration file that describes how we want to run our envoy instance.

 The snippet below will create a new listener and bind it to port 8080.
-This indicates to Envoy Proxy which ports it should be bind to for incoming requests.
+The configuration indicates to Envoy Proxy which ports it should be bind to for incoming requests.

 <pre class="file" data-filename="envoy.yaml" data-target="replace">
 static_resources: